Blotch3D/Blotch3D/readme.md

 (See the [Quick start for Windows](#features) section to set everything up for development)

-You can create a new .NET Core 3.x/WPF Core 3.x/Windows Forms Core 3.x project and add a reference to the Blotch3D project or the Blotch3D NuGet package.
-(Although using the Monogame window as a child window of a UI may be impossible or problematic.
-See the [Development overview](#development-overview) section for further discussion.)
+You can use an existing or new .NET 5, 6, 7, 8, Framework, or Core 3.x/WPF Core 3.x/Windows Forms Core 3.x project and add a reference to the Blotch3D project or the Blotch3D NuGet package.

-To add Blotch3D to an existing Windows Core 3.x project, add a reference to Blotch3D.

-To add Blotch3D to an existing .NET Framework project, add a reference to Blotch3D and (to avoid a weird startup bug where it won't load SDL2.dll) also add the NuGet package 'MonoGame.Framework.DesktopGL' via the solution's NuGet screen.
-(You have to add it from the solution's NuGet screen because that package may not be visible in a .NET Framework project's NuGet screen, even though it is compatible with it).
+If you get a weird startup bug where it won't load SDL2.dll, also add the NuGet package 'MonoGame.Framework.DesktopGL' via the solution's NuGet screen.
+(You may have to add it from the solution's NuGet screen because that package may not be visible in a .NET Framework project's NuGet screen, even though it is compatible with it).

 To create a project for another platform besides Microsoft Windows:
 First you will need to install any Visual Studio add-ons, etc. for the